epwalsh/obsidian.nvim/README.md

   This command has one optional argument: the ID, path, or alias of the note to open.
 If not given, the note corresponding to the current buffer is opened.
 - `:ObsidianNew` to create a new note.
   This command has one optional argument: the title of the new note.
+- `:ObsidianNewVertical` to create a new note in a vertical split.
+  This command has one optional argument: the title of the new note.
 - `:ObsidianQuickSwitch` to quickly switch to another notes in your vault, searching by its name using [fzf.vim](https://github.com/junegunn/fzf.vim), [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
 - `:ObsidianFollowLink` to follow a note reference under the cursor.
 - `:ObsidianBacklinks` for getting a location list of references to the current buffer.
 - `:ObsidianToday` to create a new daily note.
+- `:ObsidianTodayVertical` to create a new daily note in a vertical split.
 - `:ObsidianYesterday` to open (eventually creating) the daily note for the previous working day.
+- `:ObsidianYesterdayVertical` to open (eventually creating) the daily note for the previous working day in a vertical split.
 - `:ObsidianTemplate` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) or one of the `fzf` alternatives.
   See ["using templates"](#using-templates) for more information.
 - `:ObsidianSearch` to search for notes in your vault using [ripgrep](https://github.com/BurntSushi/ripgrep) with [fzf.vim](https://github.com/junegunn/fzf.vim), [fzf-lua](https://github.com/ibhagwan/fzf-lua) or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).